 A further solution is to deeply and highly scent the wax.
 Cheap paraffin candles only fragrance the upper most layer of the candle.
 When you look at the side of a cheap scented candle and you notice a thin line running around the glass, then there is a high probability that only the top is scented.
-The best perfumed soy candles are all fragranced from top to bottom contain a large amount of fragrance.
+The best scented soy candles are all fragranced from top to bottom, i.e. containing a large amount of perfume all through the wax.

 The single most effective solution, and the one we developed here at PAIRFUM, is to raise the melt-point of the soy wax used.
 We achieve this first by starting with a grade of soy wax which naturally has a high melt-point and then we further increase it by adding other 100% natural waxes that melt only at high temperatures.
 This lifts the temperature of the molten soy wax and boost the fragrance intensity to levels similar to paraffin candles.

 Other companies believe they enhance their soy candle by adding coconut wax.
 Unfortunately, this is another low temperature wax and we find it merely reduces the cost of the candle rather than improve the burn quality or more importantly increase the fragrance strength.

 We never compromise like this on quality.
 Instead, we use a combination of all three solutions outlined above to ensure PAIRFUM soy candles infuse your home with a beautifully strong perfume.

 Due to the fact that soy wax has a lower meltpoint, it has been found that on average they burn about 30% longer than a comparative paraffin candle.